andrew henderson menu

 • You must keep the property you bought or rented for at least five years after receiving your citizenship certificate.

-The application for the Malta CBI program must be filed on the stipulated forms and include all required fees and papers.
-The due diligence procedure is quite strict and thorough, and if you submit fraudulent information, you will be refused citizenship.
+The application for the Malta MEIN program must be filed using the required forms and include all the necessary fees and papers.

-You can hire a lawyer and give them power of attorney to act as your legal representative or agent, and this will stay in effect until the operation is complete.
+• Legal Representation: You can hire a lawyer and give them power of attorney to act as your legal representative or agent, and this will stay in effect until the operation is complete.

 Due Diligence

-All of the collected information is compiled and reviewed by a risk assessor.
-A recommendation is made to either accept or reject the application.
+• A recommendation is made to either accept or reject the application.

-The attorney/agent submits the Maltese citizenship application to the Agency based on your level of payment.
-Similarly, the due diligence is updated, and the application is delivered to the Minister, who will decide whether or not you are eligible for citizenship.
+• The due diligence is updated and the application is delivered to the Minister, who will decide whether you are eligible for citizenship.

-Then, if you meet the investment and residency conditions, you are invited to swear the Oath of Allegiance in Malta.
+• If you meet the investment and residency conditions, you are invited to swear the Oath of Allegiance in Malta.

 Taxation in Malta